diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 Finally, the Standalone cluster manager works by `spreading out each application across the maximum number of executors by default`.
 For example, suppose that you have a 20- node cluster with 4-core machines, and you submit an application with —executor-memory 1G and —total-executor-cores 8.
 Then Spark will launch eight executors, each with 1 GB of RAM, on different machines.
 Spark does this by default to `give applications a chance to achieve data locality for distributed filesystems running on the same machines (e.g., HDFS), because these systems typically have data spread out across all nodes`.
 If you prefer, you can instead ask Spark to consolidate executors on as few nodes as possible, by setting the config property `spark.deploy.spreadOut` to false in `conf/spark-defaults.conf`.
 In this case, the preceding application would get only two executors, each with 1 GB RAM and four cores.
 This setting affects all applications on the Standalone cluster and must be configured before you launch the Standalone cluster manager.

-When running in production settings, you will want your Standalone cluster to be available to accept applications even if individual nodes in your cluster go down.
-Out of the box, the Standalone mode will gracefully support the failure of worker nodes.
-If you also want the master of the cluster to be highly available, Spark supports using Apache ZooKeeper (a distributed coordination system) to keep multiple standby masters and switch to a new one when any of them fails.
+When running in production settings, you will want your Standalone cluster to be available to accept applications even if individual nodes in your cluster go down. `Out of the box, the Standalone mode will gracefully support the failure of worker nodes.
+If you also want the master of the cluster to be highly available, Spark supports using Apache ZooKeeper (a distributed coordination system) to keep multiple standby masters and switch to a new one when any of them fails.`

 #### Hadoop YARN
 Running Spark on YARN in these environments is useful because it lets Spark access HDFS data quickly, on the same nodes where the data is stored.

-Using YARN in Spark is straightforward: you set an environment variable that points to your Hadoop configuration directory, then submit jobs to a special master URL with spark-submit.
+`Using YARN in Spark is straightforward: you set an environment variable that points to your Hadoop configuration directory`, then submit jobs to a special master URL with spark-submit.
 The first step is to figure out your Hadoop configuration directory, and set it as the environment variable HADOOP_CONF_DIR.
 ```shell
 export HADOOP_CONF_DIR=“…”
 spark-submit —master yarn yourapp